In this article:

 - Relationship to the donor

-To name a POA or name yourself as a POA, you must get in contact with our client support team to provide us with the above information.
+To name a POA or name yourself as a POA, you must contact our support team to provide us with the above information.

 For donors who have capacity, we need:

-- Electronic copy (non-notarized or notarized) of the power of attorney
+- An electronic copy (non-notarized or notarized) of the power of attorney

-- Signed letter of attorney (we'll send this to you after you reach out to us)
+- A signed letter of attorney (we'll send this to you after you reach out to us)

-- We accept only physical certified true copies (mail) of the power of attorney.
-This requires you to have a notary review the copy of the power of attorney and certify it is a true copy.
+- We accept only physical certified true copies of the power of attorney.
+This requires you to have a notary review the copy of the power of attorney and certify it's a true copy.

-- We do not accept original POAs, only certified true copies, as we will not return this certified true copy to you.
+- We don't accept original POAs (only certified true copies), as we won't return the certified true copy to you.

-- We also need a medical note from a medical professional indicating that the client cannot manage their financial affairs (electronic)
+- We also need a medical note from a medical professional indicating that the donor cannot manage their financial affairs.

 Comments